Skip to content

 Blades last for up to 2 years

-Very easy to clean and the blades can be cleaned thoroughly when removed
+Very easy to clean, and the blades can be cleaned thoroughly when removed

-Charging pad (QI Pad) makes charging very convenient
+A charging pad (QI Pad) makes charging very convenient

 Cons